 Cash Is King

 Over the last eight quarters, Dillard's has shown terrific cash profitability, enabling it to stay ahead of the competition by investing organically, acquiring other businesses, paying down debt, or returning capital to shareholders via share buybacks or dividends while maintaining a robust cash balance.
-The company's free cash flow margin has been among the best in consumer retail, averaging 13% during the same time.
-Furthermore, its margin has been flat, showing that the company's cash flows are relatively stable.
+The company's free cash flow margin has been among the best in consumer retail, averaging 11.4%.
+However, its margin has averaged year-on-year declines of 3.8 percentage points.
+Although we'd rather see free cash flow conversion increase, short-term fluctuations like this aren't a big deal.

 Return on Invested Capital (ROIC)

 We like to track ROIC because it tells us about a company’s prospects for profitable growth and its management team's ability to achieve it through capital allocation decisions such as organic investments, acquisitions, and share buybacks.
-ROIC can also be used as a tool to benchmark a company's performance versus its peers, and just like how we focus on long-term investment returns, we care more about analyzing a company's long-term ROIC because short-term market volatility can distort results.
+ROIC is also a helpful tool to benchmark performance versus peers, and just like how we focus on long-term investment returns, we care more about a company's long-term ROIC because short-term market volatility can distort results.

 Is Now The Time?

+Dillard's price-to-earnings ratio based on the next 12 months is 8.3x.
 We don't really see a big opportunity in the stock at the moment, but in the end, beauty is in the eye of the beholder.
-If you like Dillard's, it seems that it's trading at a reasonable price point.
+If you like Dillard's, it seems that it's trading at a reasonable price.

 To get the best start with StockStory, check out our most recent stock picks and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.